car251290/myMemories/README.md

 Why is port 500 open?
 UDP Port 500 should be opened to allow Internet Security Association and Key Management Protocol (ISAKMP) traffic to be forwarded through your firewalls.

+What is a 500 response code?
+Image result for port 200, 400, 500 HTTPS calls
+The HTTP status code 500 is a generic error response.
+It means that the server encountered an unexpected condition that prevented it from fulfilling the request.
+This error is usually returned by the server when no other error code is suitable.

+400 Bad Request
+The HyperText Transfer Protocol (HTTP) 400 Bad Request response status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error (for example, malformed request syntax, invalid request message framing, or deceptive request routing)

 GET an entity corresponding to the requested resource is sent in the response;
 HEAD the entity-header fields corresponding to the requested resource are sent in the response without any message-body;
 POST an entity describing or containing the result of the action;